 Example #1 – Numerical Example

-The company holds a debt of $1 million at the rate of interest of 6% and with a repayment period as 5 years.
-The company plans to incorporate a sinking fund of $60,000 at the end of 5 years with the rate of interest as 4%.
+The company holds a debt of $1 million at the rate of interest of 6% and with a repayment period of 5 years.
+The company plans to incorporate a sinking fund of $60,000 at the end of 5 years, with the rate of interest as 4%.
 The company has to determine the periodic annual payments to formulate the sinking fund.

 The Periodic amount would be determined as follows: –